bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 Use cases for `client-hosted`:

-- Register a new runtime group
+- Establish a new runtime group
-- Create runtime group gateway
+- Register a runtime group gateway
 - Deploy runtime group infrastructure
   - Request a one-time-use certificate signing token
   - Deploy the runtime group infrastructure